Inverness is the capital of the Scottish Highlands and an ideal place to visit for families.

 Although there are no facilities at the point, you can find toilets, car parking, and places to eat at both Fortrose and Rosemarkie.

 The picture-perfect village of Aviemore brings nature to your doorstep.
 With wonderfully cute bed and breakfasts, and access to the Cairngorms, there are plenty of activities to do and wildlife to see.
+Find out more about what to do in Aviemore here.

 Get up close and personal with the famous Loch Ness by taking a boat trip on the loch.
 If you’re lucky, you may even see signs of Nessie, the famous Loch Ness monster.